HarshPandey-07/online-store/README.md

 ### Note ⚠️
 * The edit feature of the user profile is not completed
-* Little work remaining for the admin dashboard
+* The admin dashboard is still under development

 ## Features 💻